-I’ve been editing and writing as a freelancer for five years, with a further twelve years working in government and the for-purpose sector doing research, writing, editing and education.
+I’ve been editing and writing as a freelancer since 2015, with a further 12 years in government and the for-purpose sector working in research, writing, editing and education.

 There has been a strong social justice angle to much of my work, but I also work outside that area.

-My clients include nonfiction and fiction authors, academic staff, postgraduate students, community organisations, small business owners, government departments and schools.
-I have edited, written and co-written for online and hard copy publication, including PhD and master’s theses, government reports, strategic plans, annual reports, evaluation reports, information sheets, websites and blogs.
+I primarily work with nonfiction documents.
+My clients include authors, academic staff, postgraduate students, community organisations, artists, small business owners, government departments, unions and schools.
+The documents I have worked on include PhD and master’s theses, academic journal articles, government reports, strategic plans, annual reports, evaluation reports, information sheets, websites and blogs.

 I can spot an aberrant apostrophe, a superfluous semi colon and an extraneous en dash at twenty yards (18.3 metres).
-I genuinely relish the nit-picky and fastidious work of poring over text, rectifying inconsistencies and finessing sentences to make great paragraphs that come together into writing that really sings and delivers the message my clients want it to.
+I genuinely relish the nit-picky and fastidious work of poring over text, rectifying inconsistencies and finessing sentences.
+Producing and polishing writing that really sings and delivers the message my clients want it to is what I am all about.

 But don’t just take my word for it; click here to see what some of my clients have said about me and here to see some samples of my work.